 - Traumatic Brain Injuries.

 These kinds of injuries can be severe.
 You might need to go to the hospital or doctor a few times for your recovery, and your injuries could make you miss work.
-When you have medical bills piling up, you can’t focus on your recovery because you’re worrying about the bills.
+When you have medical bills piling up, you can’t focus on your recovery because you’re worried about paying them.

-If you or a loved one has been hurt on someone else’s property in Kentucky, you can seek legal action.
-When you hire a Lexington premises liability lawyer, they can help you file your claim and act as your representative between the insurance company and you.
+If you or a loved one has been hurt on someone else’s property in Kentucky, you can take legal action.
+When you hire a Lexington lawyer, they can help you file your claim and act as your representative between the insurance company and you.
 A skilled lawyer will do all they can to get you compensation for the incident.

 When you hold the property owner accountable for their actions, you could make them think twice about neglecting their property again.
 Your claim now might stop another person from getting hurt in the future.

 Don’t wait.
 Contact the Law Office of Todd W. Burris today for a free consultation.